Car Review

 Long story short, it's £40,995.
 Honda worked hard to find a figure high enough to justify its appearance in our showrooms but low enough to tempt people from a BMW.
 And avoid the shock value the FL5 Civic Type R caused when its RRP breached fifty grand...

-Nevertheless, the Prelude’s profit margin will be negligible and the 500 or so cars Honda UK expects to import annually will be sold as halo products to knowing enthusiasts, we suspect.
+Nevertheless, the Prelude’s profit margin will be negligible and the 500 cars Honda UK plans to shift this year will be sold as halo products to knowing enthusiasts, we suspect.
 With the Type R now retired in our market, this coupe picks up its mantle as brand leader.
 Which makes its £5k premium over an identically powered ZR-V crossover seem all the better value.

 Advertisement - Page continues below